makkus/freckles/README.rst

 (... or a quick reminder how to bootstrap ``freckles``, if that's why you're here)

 The two examples above assume you have *freckles* already installed.
 If that's not the case yet, *freckles* can be bootstrapped using 'inaugurate_' (read more about the bootstrap process itself `here <https://github.com/makkus/inaugurate#how-does-this-work-what-does-it-do>`_).
-To install *freckles* and then run it instantly, issue:
+To install *freckles* and run it straight away to display it's help, issue:

 .. code-block:: console